| Home | SCHEDULED SEMINARS | Contact us |

 Ray Stratton’s EVPrep Earned Value Professional (EVP) Exam Study Guide has over 230 exam-like questions.
 The goal of the Guide is to test your knowledge and ability to answer questions on topics that are likely on the exam.
 Users of the Guide report being better prepared for the EVP exam.
 AACE also has a study guide that provides summary discussions of exam topics.

 Yes.
-Management Technologies offers public and on-site EVPrep™ two-day workshops that include 12 hours in review of exam-like questions.
+Management Technologies offers EVPrep™ Video Boot Camp that includes ten video session of about one hour each, and a review of exam-like questions.
 Attendees also get the EVPrep Earned Value Professional (EVP) Exam Study Guide.

 When should I apply to take the exam?

-The application process requires about 60 days so apply at any time.
-Once you are approved to sit for the exam you will have a year to take the exam.
+The application process requires about 45 days so apply at any time.
+Once you are approved to sit for the exam you will have 6 months to take the exam.

 What study materials are available?